BlitzWallet/blitz-web-app/README.md

 ## License

-Blitz is released under the terms of the Apache 2.0 license.
+Blitz Web App is released under the terms of the Apache 2.0 license.
 See LICENSE for more information.